My 5-Step Method for Preparing Professional Quality Brown Sauces

-Since making a great sauce at home depends of finding a good stock reduction or demi glace, I would like to offer you the following resources.
+Since making a great sauce at home depends on finding a good stock reduction or demi glace, I would like to offer you the following resources.

-- Make friends with the chef at your favorite upper end restaurant and see if he or she will share some of their brown gold with you.
+Make friends with your favorite upper-end restaurant chef and see if they will share some of their brown gold with you.
 Be prepared to beg or pay through the nose to get them to part with this stuff.
 Not likely, but worth a try.

-- Hire a personal chef to make it for you.
-You may end up having to subscribe to years worth of dinners, which isn't all that bad, but you will have your demi.
+Hire a personal chef to make it for you.
+You may have to subscribe to years worth of dinners, which isn't all that bad, but you will have your demi.

-- Buy it a high-end gourmet store.
-If you really search hard, you may be able to find stock reductions in the refrigerator section of some really high end stores.
-You won't get much, but you don't need a lot and it won't be cheap.
+Buy it at a high-end gourmet store.
+If you search hard, you may be able to find stock reductions in the refrigerator section of some high-end stores.
+You won't get much, but you don't need a lot, and it won't be cheap.

-- Deglaze with 1/2-cup red wine and reduce to an essence (approximately one tablespoon of remaining liquid).
+2. Deglaze with ½-cup red wine and reduce to an essence (approximately one tablespoon of remaining liquid).
 Be sure to remove the pan from the heat before deglazing.